Huster-Hq/Huster-Hq.github.io/_pages/about.md

 [**Code**](https://github.com/Huster-Hq/DADA)
 [**Paper**](https://arxiv.org/abs/2506.18134)
-- We propose Mask to Concept (M2C), a training-free framework that searches precise `textual concepts' from just a few labeled images, instantly transforming SAM3 into a dataset-specific segmenter.
+- We propose Mask to Concept (M2C), an efficient framework that searches precise `textual concepts' from just a few labeled images, instantly transforming SAM3 into a dataset-specific segmenter.
 Integrated with a hybrid uncertainty metric, M2C forms a human-in-the-loop system that automates scalable data annotation with minimal expert effort.
 </div>
 </div>